 Will Digital Transformation accelerate in Supply Chains because of Covid19?

 We keep reading that the pandemic has accelerated the pace of Digital Transformation.
-While it may be the case for some other areas, it is not so for Supply Chain.
 With Supply Chains in mayhem, companies have actually temporarily stopped Digital transformation initiatives, so that they can direct their focus to fight the current fire and focus on the post pandemic recovery as well.
 But while active projects may have taken a backseat, the interest in Digital technologies pertaining to Supply Chain has increased exponentially, as evident from the coverage these technologies have been getting from publications like WSJ.
 The category of Digital projects that companies actively accelerated during the pandemic were the ones that allowed companies to resume/continue operations during the pandemic safely.

 Post pandemic steps: The three Rs

 In one of my posts on linkedIn earlier this month (link here: Three Rs )I suggested that once they are out of this deep quagmire, companies need to engage in three Rs to get back to making their Supply Chains robust.
 Those three Rs are: